 - 1. Shut Off the intake seacock and pump the head until the bowl is dry. - 2.
-Remove the drain plug in the base and pump again to remove all of the water. - Do not fill the bowl with anti-freeze. - Close the intake seacock while the boat is underway or whenever the boat is left moored in the water.
+Remove the drain plug in the base of the toilet and pump again to remove all of the water. - Do not fill the bowl with anti-freeze.